This person is a member of Sanger Institute Alumni.

 Dominic founded the MalariaGEN network in 2005 which has made a huge impact, not only on the science of genomic epidemiology, but also on equitable data sharing and capacity building for genomic surveillance in Africa.
-As Chair of MalariaGEN, Dominic will focus on developing MalariaGEN’s governance framework and independence as an organisation enabling data sharing for national malaria control programmes as well as the international scientific community.
+As Chair of MalariaGEN, Dominic focused on developing MalariaGEN’s governance framework and independence as an organisation enabling data sharing for national malaria control programmes as well as the international scientific community.
 Sanger is a strong supporter of MalariaGEN.

 The battle against malaria is entering an exciting but critical phase.
 Thanks to the scaling up of control efforts worldwide, the number of deaths due to malaria has fallen dramatically.
 However malaria still kills over half a million African children each year, and ever-increasing levels of drug and insecticide resistance threaten to reverse the gains that have been made.